d-popov/VSHG/Solution/Readme.txt

 2005 Support (for release build only)
 -------------------------------------
-PkgCmd.vsct is not supported for VS2005, so we have to compile the project one time with the following 2008 ItemGroup settings in VisualHG.csproj to build the setup files VisualHG-2005.wxi and VisualHG-2008.wxi.
+PkgCmd.vsct is not supported for VS2005, so we have to compile the project one time with the following 2008 ItemGroup settings in VSHG.csproj to build the setup files VSHG-2005.wxi and VSHG-2008.wxi.

     <Reference Include="Microsoft.VisualStudio.OLE.Interop, Version=7.1.40304.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a" />
     <Reference Include="Microsoft.VisualStudio.Shell.9.0" />